2019 Baltimore Ravens season: Week 13: Baltimore Ravens 20, San Francisco 49ers 17

 The 49ers opened the game with a touchdown on their first possession, which was the first time on the season that the Ravens had allowed an opponent a touchdown on the first drive.
 On the following drive, 49ers QB Jimmy Garoppolo was sacked and lost a fumble.
 Two plays later, the Ravens scored on a 20-yard pass from Lamar Jackson to Mark Andrews.
 This was the 48th touchdown of the season and the most touchdowns by any Ravens team in franchise history.
 After a 49ers punt, Jackson orchestrated a 13-play drive culminating with him running the ball in from the 1-yard line for a touchdown.
 The 49ers answered with a touchdown, but the Ravens countered with a field goal and the half ended with the Ravens up by three.
 In the opening drive of the second half, Jackson was stripped of the ball by 49ers safety Marcell Harris at the 49ers' 20-yard line.
 The 49ers then completed a 14-play drive lasting almost eight-and-a-half minutes, but were forced to kick a field goal which tied the game at 17.
 Neither team could score in the fourth quarter until the 6:28 mark when the Ravens drove the ball down to the 49ers' 31 where Justin Tucker kicked a 49-yard game-winning field goal as time expired.
 With the win, the Ravens improved to 10–2 for the first time in franchise history and extend their winning streak to 8 games, also a franchise record.
-The Ravens were also the only AFC North team to defeat all four of their NFC West opponents in 2019.
+The Ravens were also the only AFC North team to sweep the entire NFC West in 2019.